-- Protect natural ecosystems, restore water quality, serve Loudoun's population, and support the built environment through healthy surface and groundwater resources. - Maintain a healthy river and stream corridor ecosystem that promotes desired water quality standards, prevents soil erosion and flooding, and supports biological diversity. - Promote river and stream health through streambank/streambed stability, temperature moderation, nutrient removal, sediment removal, flood control, and sustained aquatic habitat and food resources. - Protect and improve stream quality and watershed health by decreasing the amount of stormwater runoff and pollutants from reaching local waters. - Protect and enhance impaired streams and their tributaries to improve water quality and provide ecological benefits while also providing opportunities for passive recreation. - Protect rivers and public drinking water reservoirs to ensure a clean, safe, and adequate supply of drinking water. - Conserve and protect wildlife habitats, wildlife travel corridors, and access to streams and water sources through the preservation of natural resources, such as native vegetation, forest cover, woodlands, floodplains, streams and stream corridors, wetlands, and undeveloped steep slopes and defined associated areas.
+- Protect natural ecosystems, restore water quality, serve Loudoun's population, and support the built environment through healthy surface and groundwater resources; - Maintain a healthy river and stream corridor ecosystem that promotes desired water quality standards, prevents soil erosion and flooding, and supports biological diversity; - Promote river and stream health through streambank/streambed stability, temperature moderation, nutrient removal, sediment removal, flood control, and sustained aquatic habitat and food resources; - Protect and improve stream quality and watershed health by decreasing the amount of stormwater runoff and pollutants from reaching local waters; - Protect and enhance impaired streams and their tributaries to improve water quality and provide ecological benefits while also providing opportunities for passive recreation; - Protect rivers and public drinking water reservoirs to ensure a clean, safe, and adequate supply of drinking water; and - Conserve and protect wildlife habitats, wildlife travel corridors, and access to streams and water sources through the preservation of natural resources, such as native vegetation, forest cover, woodlands, floodplains, streams and stream corridors, wetlands, and undeveloped steep slopes and defined associated areas. - A. Applicability. - 1.
+Areas of Applicability.
+RSCR applies to the full width of the Resource Area Width, which is composed of applicable FOD and Steep Slope Areas, and the applicable RSCR Buffer Area, as determined in accordance with Section 6.01.C. - Uses or Activities Not Subject to Section 6.01.
+Covered Activities are subject to Section 6.01.
+Exception.
+Bona Fide Agriculture (not including any structure) pursuant to Section 4.08.01 is not subject to Section 6.01. - B. Uses and Activities.
+Covered Activities allowed within the RSCR Buffer Area are provided under Section 6.03. - Exception for Single Dwelling Unit on Existing Legal Lot.
+On any legal lot existing as of the adoption date of this Zoning Ordinance, up to 1 single-family dwelling and an accessory unpaved or permeable surfaced and maintained driveway or parking area, and/or detached garage are permitted within the RSCR Buffer Area, pursuant to Section 6.04.
+Such exception does not apply to the conversion of such dwelling to any other use. - 2.
+Existing Structures.
+Existing structures within the RSCR Buffer Area are not considered nonconforming, however, additions must not increase the total footprint of the structure by more than 25% and are subject to Section 6.04.
+If destroyed by fire or casualty, any such structures may be rebuilt to the same footprint, subject to Section 6.04.

-A. Applicability.

-- 1. Areas of Applicability.
-Section 6.01 applies to the RSCR as identified in Section 6.01.C: - a.
-Floodplain Overlay District and Steep Slope Areas.
-The Resource Area Width of the RSCR includes applicable FOD and Steep Slope Areas, which are used for determining the width of the RSCR pursuant to Section 6.01.C, and the applicable RSCR Buffer Area.
-Refer to Section 5.03 for FOD regulations applicable to Major Floodplain and Minor Floodplain, and Section 6.02 for Steep Slope Areas regulations. - 2.
-Uses or Activities Not Subject to Regulations in Section 6.01.
-Covered Activities are subject to Section 6.01 except as follows: - a.
-Bona Fide Agriculture.
-Bona Fide Agriculture (not including any building or structure) pursuant to Section 4.08.01.
-Buildings and structures, and Agriculture that is not Bona Fide Agriculture, is subject Section 6.01. - b.
-Existing Lots of Record.
-On any existing lot of record as of the adoption date of this Zoning Ordinance, up to 1 single-family dwelling and an accessory unpaved or permeable surfaced and maintained driveway or parking area, and/or detached garage, and incidental structures permitted pursuant to FOD Sections 5.03.E.1.a, 5.03.E.1.i, 5.03.F.5 are permitted within the RSCR Buffer Area established pursuant to Section 6.03.C. below; or - c.
-Existing Buildings and Structures.
-Existing buildings and structures within the RSCR Buffer Area as of the adoption date of this Ordinance are not considered nonconforming, however, additions must not increase the total floor area of the building or structure by more than 25%.
-If destroyed by fire or casualty, such buildings and structures may be rebuilt to the same or an equivalent footprint, subject to compliance with any other county, state, and federal law or regulation.